MES Applications: Batch Manufacturing and Standards

 - Pharmaceutical Industry:

-- Use Case: Producing medicines, vaccines, and biologics.
+- Use Case: Production of medicines, vaccines, and biologics where precision is paramount.

 - Benefits:

-- Tracks batch records for compliance with FDA and EMA standards.
+- Automates the creation of batch records required for FDA and EMA compliance.

 - Food and Beverage Industry:

-- Use Case: Manufacturing products like dairy, beverages, and processed foods.
+- Use Case: Producing beverages, dairy products, and packaged foods.

 - Benefits: